prava-d/portfolio/README.md

 ## Convolutional Codes

-Four our discrete mathematics final, a team of students and I created a convolutional code encoder and decoder (the decoder using the viterbi algorithm) in Python.
+For our discrete mathematics final, a team of students and I created a convolutional code encoder and decoder (the decoder using the viterbi algorithm) in Python.
 You can view the report **[here](https://github.com/prava-d/portfolio/blob/main/Reports/Report%20and%20Bibliography.pdf)** and the encoder/decoder code **[here](https://github.com/prava-d/Convolutional-Codes)**.

 ## ScreamGame